 Our extensive forging facilities enable us to produce some of the most complex and intricate precision-forged components in the world.

 Three onsite forges work with a wide range of materials including aluminium, titanium and steel alloys as well as other specialist materials.
 We excel at producing a wide variety of asymmetric and complex shapes while achieving the desired grain flow and mechanical properties to meet exacting customer specifications.

-We have a highly-skilled team of master forgers and over sixty forging units from 150 tonnes up to 12,000 tonnes including hydraulic presses, screw presses and hammers.
-They can produce die forgings from 100g to 200kg and hand forgings up to 800kg.
+We have a highly-skilled team of master forgers and over 75 forging units from 150 tonnes up to 12,000 tonnes including hydraulic presses, screw presses and hammers.
+The DG40, a 40-tonne counter-blow hammer press is one of the most powerful presses in the UK, with an equivalent power of a 20,000-tonne hydraulic press.
+We can produce closed die forgings up to 250kg and hand forgings up to 800kg.

-We can process all the core materials forged in house, including quenching them in water (from cold to boiling), oils and polymers.
-We also have the capability for all ancillary operations including:
+We process all the core materials forged in house and have extensive heat treatment facilities.
+Heat treatment is generally applied to enhance strength and improve mechanical properties to achieve customer specifications.
+We also have capabilities for all ancillary operations including:

 - Chemical cleaning/etching, abrasive blasting and barreling.

 - Anodising and surface treatments.

 We continually invest in developing new forging technology solutions to optimise material and forging design with methods to ensure cost-effective production, using forging model simulation at the design stage.
 For example, we now use infra-red die heating to reduce changeover times and state of the art water-jet cutting to reduce non-value added processing.